 - the date by which problems proposed for the competition must be received by the LOC

-- Each invited country wishing to participate in PAMO(G) 2016 must send an official acceptance, which must be received before March 10, 2016 by the President of the AMUPAMO :
+- Each invited country wishing to participate in PAMO(G) 2018 must send an official acceptance, which must be received on or before, April 30, 2018 to:

 2.1.
-Each country is entitled to send to the host country a team consisting of a team leader and six (6) pupils (3 boys & 3 girls).
+NEW !
+Each country is entitled to send to the host country, a team consisting of a team leader, a Deputy Team leader and six (6) pupils (3 boys & 3 girls).

 2.2.
 The team leader must be a mathematics teacher at the secondary or tertiary level.